barmassimo/Tiny-Grammar/README.md

 #
 # Lines starting with "#" are comments and are ignored.
 #
-# The symbol at the left of the first rule is considered the starting symbol (SUBJECT in the example below).
+# The symbol at the left of the first rule is considered the starting symbol ({SUBJECT} in the example below).
 #
 # See the test project for library usage.
 #